IntegrationDemonstrator/IntegrationDemonstrator/simulations/base_case/energy_balance.md

 </div>

 Electricity is imported from the United Kingdom, France and Germany, with 4.8, 5.6 and 3.4 TWh respectively.
-France and the United Kingdom are exporting nuclear power massively during winter.
+France and the United Kingdom are exporting nuclear power massively during winter, as solar production is low.
 Germany has the most renewable technologies installed, leading to high exports of energy when production exceeds demand.
 Small amounts of electricity are imported from Denmark, the Netherlands and Germany.